EDITED/REVISED on 1-6-18

 – MRBASS would like to request that co-anglers share some of the expenses with their daily boater.
 Doing so will help offset the high cost of boat operation and we assure you it will make for a much more enjoyable day on the water for both Anglers.

 – MRBASS will continue to make it a requirement for each Pro angler to link with an Amateur angler and vice versa.
 We know that there is a potential unfair advantage created when a Pro angler is allowed to compete without an amateur if others are required to have one during the same event.
 The unfair advantage in this scenario is compounded during multi-day events.
-MRBASS will accept a pro entry without an Amateur link however the pro will not be allowed to takeoff until an Amateur can be assigned to the Pro for the day from Mr. Bass staff or interested local anglers.
+MRBASS will accept a pro entry without an Amateur link however the pro may not be allowed to takeoff until an Amateur can be assigned to the Pro for the day from Mr. Bass staff or interested local anglers.
 There is no intention to assess this fee we want to ensure everyone is working together to ensure balanced Pro and Am contestants.
 We want to do everything possible to ensure that a fair playing field is created to truly determine the TOP ANGLER in Arkansas for the 2019 season.
 To find a link please contact the Tournament Director or visit the Mr. Bass of Arkansas Link Finder page (Click Here) and make a post.